Fateme-sl/Geospatial-data-generator/README.md

 #Running the Scripts
-To run the scripts, follow these steps:
+To run the scripts, make sure your input data and the scripts are in the same folder, open your terminal, go to the directory, and follow these steps:

-- Vector Generation:
+- Vector Generation section1:
+  Place your LINES.txt and LINESIDX.DAT files in the specified directory.
 Run the following command in your terminal
+  - python VectorGeneration-section1.py
+- Ensure your JSON files, generated in section 1, are in the specified directory.
+Run the following command in your terminal
+  - python VectorGeneration-section2.py
+- If you also want to turn all the previous JSON files into one JSON file, ensure your JSON files, generated in section 1, are in the specified directory.
+Run the following command in your terminal:
-  - python VectorGeneration.py
+  - python VectorGeneration-section3.py

 - Splitting Polygons:
-   Run the following command in your terminal
+   Place your LINES.txt and LINESIDX.txt files in the specified directory, and insert the ContourID and splitting coordinate of the troubled polygons in the script.
+Run the following command in your terminal:
   - python SpillitingPolygon.py

 - Raster Generation:
+  Place your Lat.txt, Long.txt, and Value.txt files in the specified directory.
 Run the following command in your terminal
   - python RasterGeneration.py